 I hope to one day live here, and not merely visit for a week each September.
 This parched fold in the land - Sorihuela del Guadalimar in the olive country of Andalucia - where everyone knows everyone and they ask 'De quien eres?'
 (Who are you from? not Where are you from?).

-I write 'parched', but there is rain, and when that happens, the houses aren't set up for it.
+I write 'parched', but there is rain, and when that happens, the houses aren't constructed for it.
 The baked-clay roof tiles invariably deliver a deluge into the top floor of the houses.
 Additionally the drainage channels beneath the streets are so neglected and blocked that they quickly fill, and deluge the ground floors.

 Everything dries out and the calamity is of course forgotten until the following year.